 Aram Khachaturyan – Soviet composer

-The music of the composer sounds in the films 2001: The Cosmic Odyssey by Stanley Kubrick, Caligula by Tinto Brass, The Hudsucker Proxy by the Coen brothers, Aliens by James Camaron, Oldboy by South Korean director Chan-wook Park and others.
+What is more, he composed music for more than 20 movies.
+The music of the composer sounds in the films The Cosmic Odyssey by Stanley Kubrick, Caligula by Tinto Brass, The Hudsucker Proxy by the Coen brothers, Aliens by James Camaron, Oldboy by South Korean director Chan-wook Park and others.

 By 1954, he completed work on the ballet Spartacus, and its premiere took place two years later in Leningrad.
 But full-scale ballet was staged only in 1968 on the stage of the Bolshoi Theater.